 But these legacy brands aren’t the exclusive purveyors of significant, lust-worthy vintage watches.
-Before the quartz crisis of the 1970s and ’80s, there were dozens of other watchmakers out there producing exceptional timepieces.
-Though most of them were victims of a seismic shift in timekeeping technology, their watches are worth collecting.
+Before the quartz crisis of the 1970s and ’80s, there were many other watchmakers out there producing exceptional timepieces.
+Though most of them were victims of a seismic shift in timekeeping technology, their vintage watches are worth collecting.

 Based outside Chicago in the town of Elgin, Illinois, and founded in the 1860s, the Elgin National Watch Company was one of the earliest watchmakers to set up shop in America.
 It was also the biggest: Throughout the late 1800s and early 1900s, its factory complex was the largest dedicated watchmaking facility in the world, and over the course of 100 years, the brand made around 60 million timepieces.
 Elgin was able to achieve such incredible production numbers by being an early adopter of mass production methods, using interchangeable, machine-made parts.

 Much like other American watch companies, Elgin had a hard time keeping up with competition from Swiss watchmakers, who had been bolstered by Swiss neutrality during WWII, in the ’50s and ’60s, and eventually shuttered production in 1968.
 The Elgin name has been bought and sold numerous times since; any modern watches bearing the Elgin name are in no way related to the once-historic American watchmaking powerhouse.